Skip to content

 Wild Age: Ice Age Giants by Steve Parker

-Baby Mammoth Mummy: Frozen in Time!: A Prehistoric Animal’s Journey Into the 21st Century by Christopher Sloan, photography by Francis Latrielle
+Baby Mammoth Mummy: Frozen in Time!
+A Prehistoric Animal’s Journey Into the 21st Century by Christopher Sloan, photography by Francis Latrielle

 The tar pits in Southern California provided a window into life during the Stone Age, but there are other ways that fossils survive intact.
 In this book, a baby mammoth was found in Siberia frozen in time!
 During the Stone Age, this was once a grassland called a steppe.
 Learn about how the Nenets in Siberia, a group of nomadic reindeer herders, made this amazing discovery in May of 2007.
-Mammoths are important in the Nenet’s mythology who believe they beasts tended by gods of the underworld.
+Mammoths are important in the Nenet’s mythology, who believe the beasts were tended by the gods of the underworld.
 The baby mammoth is surprisingly caught in motion, as if on an enjoyable walk!
 Even the expression of the baby mammoth’s face is preserved! [nonfiction middle grade, ages 8 and up]

 Baby Mammoth Mummy: Frozen in Time!: A Prehistoric Animal's Journey Into the 21st Century